 If your first thought is a traditional term loan from a bank, keep reading.
-If you run an ecommerce business, there are a ton of financing options you should consider, besides traditional bank loans.
+If you run an ecommerce business, there are a ton of financing options you should consider such as inventory financing, besides traditional bank loans.
 Some of them are harder to qualify for than others, some are faster than others, and some offer higher or lower funding amounts.
 It all depends on a few key pieces of information about your business, the amount of capital you need, and how you intend to use the funds.

 To make your financial planning easier, here are four ways business owners with ecommerce stores can get financing, besides traditional bank loans.

 The term “microloan” usually refers to a term loan in an amount below $50,000.
 Small and early-stage businesses may use these loans to purchase office supplies, equipment, and inventory, or to pay for other general business expenses.

 Microloans are generally short-term loans, and you can find them through banks, credit unions, government programs, and some non-government organizations.
 You may have first heard the term “microloan” when the U.S. Small Business Administration started a microloan program in 2009, increasing the maximum size of an SBA microloan from $35,000 to $50,000.

 If you’re a small business owner in need of $50,000 or less in funding, SBA microloans are an attractive option.
 If you’re approved, there are few restrictions on how to use the funds, giving you flexibility.
 Like other types of SBA loans, interest rates are relatively low.